web3/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

 This method will get executed when the provider returns with the response.
-This provides the possibility to map the response of the current method.
+The ``afterExecution`` method does provide us the possibility to map the response to the desired value.

 ==========
 Parameters